Amenability of group actions on compact spaces and the associated Banach algebras: Amenability of

-\section{Amenability of $W_0(\Gamma , X)$}
+\section{Amenability of \texorpdfstring{$W_0(\Gamma,X)$}{$W_0(\Gamma,X)$}}

-When we work on a group $G$ without actions, invariant means should live in $L^1(G,\mu)^{**}$ and amenability of $G$ characterized by that of $L^1(G,\mu)$.
-Then it is natural that amenability of an action $\Gamma \act X$ can be characterized by that of $W_0(\Gamma, X)$, whose double--dual is the space invariant means may live in.
+When working with a group $G$ without actions, invariant means should live in $L^1(G,\mu)^{**}$, and amenability of $G$ is characterized by that of $L^1(G,\mu)$.
+Then it is natural that amenability of an action $\Gamma \act X$ can be characterized by that of $W_0(\Gamma, X)$, whose double--dual is the space in which invariant means may reside.

-However, N.Ozawa pointed out me that amenability of $W_0(\Gamma, X)$ is too strong condition;
+However, N. Ozawa pointed out to me that amenability of $W_0(\Gamma, X)$ is too strong a condition: